 CARE and Crisis Team

 The Campus Assessment, Response, and Education (CARE) and Crisis Team is an interdisciplinary unit that works collaboratively to provide intervention, resources, and assistance to students that are struggling with their success at UNC Asheville.
 College is a time of continual growth and transition and some of these transitions and life events may spark personal crises that inhibit a student’s personal and academic success.
 The CARE and Crisis Team partners with faculty, staff, students, parents, and families to address these concerns and crises to ensure the health and safety of all our students.
 Members of the Team include representatives from our Health and Counseling Center, Residential Education, Multicultural Student Programs, and the University Police.
-If you are concerned about your student and are not sure what office or department would best help you address the concern, please reach out to our Student Affairs Case Manager, Co-Kema Hines, or our Dean of Students, Jackie McHargue.
-They can work with you to ensure that the concern is addressed in an appropriate manner.
+If you are concerned about your student and are not sure what office or department would best help you address the concern, please reach out to our Student Affairs Case Manager, Laura Carper.
+The Case Manager can work with you to ensure that the concern is addressed in an appropriate manner.

 When to be Concerned About Your Student